exonum/exonum-doc/src/index.md

 test your services with the help of the [testkit library][testkit].

-And finally, the [Java Binding User Guide](get-started/java-binding.md) will teach you how to start a Java project on the Rust-based Exonum framework.
+And finally, the [Java Binding User Guide](get-started/java-binding.md) will teach you how to start a Java project on the Exonum framework.

 ## Going Deeper